ardodeardo/kanban-board/README.md

 Hi there!

-This repo is just a time killer activity for me on my weekend.
+This project is just a time killer activity for me on my weekend.
 The design was created by [Muazzim MS](https://www.figma.com/community/file/814055731128774975/Kanban-Board).

 Also checkout my design activity on [figma.com/@ardodeardo](https://www.figma.com/@ardodeardo) :v: